maradder/level-5-capstone/README.md

 Components
 * Avatar: Used to represent the family members and the home location.
 * Button: Used to navigate through the app and select the who and where options.
-* Range Slider: Used to input the expected return time.
+* Range Slider: Used to input the ERT.
 * "Clock Face": Used to display the current status of the family members.
 * Badge: Used to display how many people are currently at home.
 * Section Banner: Displays a daily greeting on the clock section and give the user instruction on the input sections.